DeeruReddy/futurense.internship_capstone.project_1/README.md

 # futurense.internship_capstone.project
-We are working on the Intern Project dat aanalysis of Fatalities of Isreal and Palestine, we work ont he code on various data anlysis field along with the presentation.
+We are working on the Intern Project data analysis of Fatalities of Isreal and Palestine, we work on the code on various data anlysis field along with the presentation.

 # Importance Matrix for Data Analysis of Fatalities in Israel and Palestine
 ## Overview: